 Once you’re full and ready to face the day, explore the beautiful downtown area of Sioux Falls.
 There’s always time for a stroll around Falls Park, the city’s namesake where an average of 7,400 gallons of water drop 100 feet over the course of the falls each second.
 Take a free, handicapped-accessible elevator ride to the top of a five-story tower to experience a panoramic view of the entire park.
 Enjoy the sculptures placed throughout the park and dine at the Falls Overlook Café where delicious food and a view of the falls await you from the comfort of a restored 1908 hydroelectric plant.

 You can quickly and easily drive or walk the “Phillips to the Falls” route to get to Phillips Avenue, the heart of downtown Sioux Falls.
 That puts you real close to the Washington Pavilion, the region’s home for arts, entertainment and science.
 During the day, it’s a perfect place for visitors of all ages to check out the rotating visual arts displays and the fun of the Kirby Science Discovery Center.
-The Pavilion is also home to the Wells Fargo CineDome where a rotation of Hollywood blockbusters and educational documentaries are projected onto a 60-foot-wide, four-story screen.
+The Pavilion is also home to the Wells Fargo CineDome where Hollywood blockbusters and educational documentaries are projected onto a 60-foot-wide, four-story screen.
 Day or night, it’s the place to be engulfed in a cinematic experience you won’t soon forget.

 Downtown Sioux Falls is also home to SculptureWalk, an annually rotating collection of art that makes for great photo opportunities or time for simple reflection.